Independence Day (Bangladesh): Celebrations

 Independence Day is commonly associated with parades, political speeches, fairs, concerts, ceremonies, and various other public and private events celebrating the history and traditions of Bangladesh.
 TV and radio stations broadcast special programs and patriotic songs in honor of Independence Day.
 A thirty-one gun salute may be conducted in the morning.
 The main streets are decorated with national flags.
 Different political parties and socioeconomic organizations undertake programs to mark the day in a befitting manner, including paying respects at National Martyrs' Memorial at Savar near Dhaka.

-Google displayed a doodle commemorating the Independence Day of Bangladesh on 26 March 2017 on their bd domain.
-The same year celebrations were organised in Tripura, India, by Bangladesh deputy high commissioner stationed there.

-2021 marked the Golden Jubilee of the Independence of Bangladesh from Pakistan.
+Since 2026, Independence Day military parade at National Parade Square resumed after 2008.
+2021 marked the Golden Jubilee of the Independence of Bangladesh.

 Independence Award

 The Independence Award, which is bestowed upon Bangladeshi citizens or organizations on the eve of the Independence Day, is awarded by the government of Bangladesh.
 This annual award, instituted in 1977, is given for substantial contribution in the Independence War, the Language Movement, education, literature, journalism, public service, science-technology, medical science, social science, music, games and sports, fine arts, rural development, and other fields.